-This guide is for IT professionals, information security analysts, and cloud administrators whose organizations use Azure Disk Encryption and need guidance to troubleshoot disk-encryption-related problems.
+This guide is for IT professionals, information security analysts, and cloud administrators whose organizations use Azure Disk Encryption.
+This article is to help with troubleshooting disk-encryption-related problems.

 Troubleshooting Linux OS disk encryption

-This error is most likely to happen when OS disk encryption is attempted on a target VM environment that has been modified or changed from its supported stock gallery image.
-Examples of deviations from the supported image that can interfere with the extension’s ability to unmount the OS drive include the following:
+This error can occur when OS disk encryption is tried on a target VM environment that has been changed from the supported stock gallery image.
+Deviations from the supported image can interfere with the extension’s ability to unmount the OS drive.
+Examples of deviations can include the following items:

 - Customized images no longer match a supported file system or partitioning scheme.

-- Large applications such as SAP, MongoDB, Apache Cassandra, and Docker are not supported when they are installed and running in the OS prior to encryption.
-Azure Disk Encryption is unable to safely shut down these processes as required in preparation of the OS drive for disk encryption.
-If there are still active processes holding open file handles to the OS drive, the OS drive cannot be unmounted, resulting in a failure to encrypt the OS drive.
+- Large applications such as SAP, MongoDB, Apache Cassandra, and Docker aren't supported when they're installed and running in the OS before encryption.
+Azure Disk Encryption is unable to shut down these processes safely as required in preparation of the OS drive for disk encryption.
+If there are still active processes holding open file handles to the OS drive, the OS drive can't be unmounted, resulting in a failure to encrypt the OS drive.

 - Custom scripts that run in close time proximity to the encryption being enabled, or if any other changes are being made on the VM during the encryption process.
 This conflict can happen when an Azure Resource Manager template defines multiple extensions to execute simultaneously, or when a custom script extension or other action runs simultaneously to disk encryption.
 Serializing and isolating such steps might resolve the issue.

-- Security Enhanced Linux (SELinux) has not been disabled before enabling encryption, so the unmount step fails.
+- Security Enhanced Linux (SELinux) hasn't been disabled before enabling encryption, so the unmount step fails.
 SELinux can be reenabled after encryption is complete.

 - The OS disk uses a Logical Volume Manager (LVM) scheme.
-Although limited LVM data disk support is available, an LVM OS disk is not.
+Although limited LVM data disk support is available, an LVM OS disk isn't.

-- Minimum memory requirements are not met (7 GB is suggested for OS disk encryption).
+- Minimum memory requirements aren't met (7 GB is suggested for OS disk encryption).

 - Data drives are recursively mounted under the /mnt/ directory, or each other (for example, /mnt/data1, /mnt/data2, /data3 + /data3/data4).

-- Other Azure Disk Encryption prerequisites for Linux are not met.
+- Other Azure Disk Encryption prerequisites for Linux aren't met.